 Shudder is an American streaming service that only features horror films and shows of the horror genre.
 Founded in 2015, Shudder is a treat for horror fans, as it features some of the best horror movies in the world.
-The fact that AMC’s streaming service only caters to the horror community is what makes it unique, here is the list of best horror movies on shudder.
+The fact that AMC’s streaming service only caters to the horror community is what makes it unique; here is the list of best horror movies on a shudder.

 Therefore, for all the horror fans reading this article, we’ve made a collection of the best movies on shudder that you can stream right now.